 Things to do in Semuc Champey Guatemala

 The first thing you read when you come across Lanquin is Semuc Champey.
-Semuc Champey is a national park, hidden in the mountains of Guatemala, with a series of naturally formed water basins, consisting of crystalclear turquoise river water.
+Semuc Champey is a national park, hidden in the mountains of Guatemala, with a series of naturally formed water basins, consisting of crystal clear turquoise river water.
 It is surrounded by steep mountain cliffs and a lush jungle vegetation.
-It’s breathtaking and you can easily spend the entire day here.
+It is breathtaking and you can easily spend the entire day here.

-Make sure you hike all the way up to the viewpoint!
-It’s one of the best things to do in Semuc Champey because of the incredible top view of the surroundings.
+Make sure you hike all the way up to the viewpoint.
+It is one of the best things to do in Semuc Champey because of the incredible view of the surroundings.
 I found it interesting to go together with a guide, to learn more about the different trees, medicinal plants and herbs.
-But it’s an easy hike you can also do by yourself!
+But it is an easy hike you can also do by yourself!

 Make sure to take a picture of the national flower of Guatemala, La Monja Blanca (the white nun), a nice orchid.
 Depending on the weather conditions you will find her open or closed (closed in my case).
-After the walk you can go for a lovely swim in the pools and scramble from one to another.
+After the walk you can go for a refreshing dip in the pools and scramble from one to another.
 There are lockers available to store your belongings.
-But even if you don’t feel like swimming, there are so many nice spots to just sit down and enjoy the area.
+But even if you don’t feel like swimming, there are so many nice spots to just sit down and enjoy the view.

 It is best to get to Semuc Champey from Lanquin by pickup truck.
 Just like the Veracruz locals.
 You’ll stand in the tailgate and while holding on tight, you’ll be able to enjoy the green surroundings along the way, with cocoa, coffee and banana plantations.
 It is only 11 kilometers, but the trip takes about an hour.

-It is possible to go from Lanquin to Semuc Champey with a local guide (on a tour) or go by yourself.
-Tours are often offered in hotels for a small rate.
-Or, just walk to the main street of Lanquin in the morning and you’ll find many trucks driving to Semuc Champey Guatemala.
+It is possible to go from Lanquin to Semuc Champey on a tour or by yourself.
+You can book a tour here.
+If you want to go by yourself, just walk to the main street of Lanquin in the morning and you’ll find trucks driving to Semuc Champey Guatemala.
 These pickups can also be found at the entrance of Semuc Champey to take you back to Lanquin after your visit.